ranjanrajeev95/ranjanrajeev95/README.md

 - 👋 Hi, I’m @Rajeev_Ranjan
-- 👀 I’m interested in learning new innovative technologies and ideas to make change for the betterment of our community...
+- 👀 I’m interested in learning new innovative technologies and skills to make change for the betterment of our community...
 - 🌱  My key skills  are: #Python #JavaScript #ReactJs #Django #Flask #Redux #Git

 <!---